TBD54566975/open-source-programs/README.md

 | [`dwn-sdk-js`](https://github.com/TBD54566975/dwn-sdk-js)         | TypeScript | An implementation of the DIF's emerging decentralized personal datastore standard.                                                        |
 | [`tbdex-protocol`](https://github.com/TBD54566975/tbdex-protocol) | Java       | A playground as we iterate our way to a robust protocol.
 Mostly composed of tbDEX message schemas/formats and a mock PFI implemementaion. |

+## Reusable Workflows

+TBD uses GitHub Actions for our repository pipelines.
+Some checks, such as Security and License Scans, are identical across all our project repositories.
+Therefore, you can find these shared workflows in the [.github/workflows](./.github/workflows) directory.

 ## Project Resources

 | Resource                                   | Description                                                                   |